Sara Sorribes Tormo: 2018–20: First major and top-10 wins

 Sara started the 2019 season playing in quarterfinal at ASB Classic, where on her way to the semifinal, Hsieh Su-wei stopped her.
 At Australian Open, she lost in first round to Anett Kontaveit.
 At Indian Wells Open, she lost in the second round of qualification, while in Miami she got to the second round in main draw, where she lost to Donna Vekić.
 In Charleston, she was eliminated in the second round by Sloane Stephens in two tie-breaks.
 In Bogotá, she was better than Christina McHale and Ana Bogdan in first two rounds, but then lost in the quarterfinal to Beatriz Haddad Maia.
 At Stuttgart Open, she won three matches in qualification and then lost in the first round in the main draw to Andrea Petkovic.
 At Madrid Open, she was better than her countrymate Lara Arruabarrena in the first round, but her next opponent, Naomi Osaka, was better in the second.
-At Italian Open, she failed in qualification, losing in the first round to Ons Jabeur.
-At Morocco Open, she also did not do well, losing in the second round to Nina Stojanović.
-At French Open she marked her first win there, winning against Alison Van Uytvanck, but in next round, Sloane Stephens defeated her.
+At the Italian Open, she failed in qualification, losing in the first round to Ons Jabeur.
+At the Morocco Open, she also did not do well, losing in the second round to Nina Stojanović.
+At the French Open, she marked her first win there, winning against Alison Van Uytvanck, but in next round, Sloane Stephens defeated her.